Numbers

 Impact (Violent) Crimes

-Impact or Violent crimes include crimes against persons (homicide, manslaughter, rape, robbery, aggravated assault) and crimes against property (burglary, auto theft, all larceny). for the first week of 2025, total impact crime was down 41%.
-Property crimes continue to be a problem.
+Impact or Violent crimes include crimes against persons (homicide, manslaughter, rape, robbery, aggravated assault) and crimes against property (burglary, auto theft, all larceny).
+For the first ten weeks of 2025, total impact crime was down 31%.
+Property crimes numbers have finally come down, but these crimes continue to be a problem.
 These are all compared to same time last year (2024).

 Click here to access crime statistics or crime in your neighborhood.
 Communitycrimemap.com is another source of accurate information.